olafhartong/sysmon-modular/tooling/cmd/sysmon-modular/README.md

 - MDE registry monitoring maps to `RegistryEvent`.
 - MDE DNS rules map to `DnsQuery`.

 MDE features such as aggregation, capping, some ETW-only providers, memory details, signature-validation actions, file-open/read monitoring, and many internal MDE fields do not have exact Sysmon equivalents.
-Those are skipped or approximated with warnings and summary counters.
+Unsafe filter approximations are skipped by default and counted as `lossy_rules`. `--allow-lossy` permits fallback output with warnings when a manual review is planned.

 ## Test